baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

   - AKS
   - Private
   - Pulumi
+description: "
-description: "In this article, We'll walk through the process of developing the first Hub VNet for a private AKS environment using Pulumi.
-We will demonstrate how to seamlessly integrate a VNet with an Azure Firewall, along with configuring outbound public IP addresses."
+In this tutorial, We’ll walk through the process of developing the first Hub VNet for a private AKS environment using Pulumi.
+We will demonstrate how to seamlessly integrate a VNet with an Azure Firewall, along with configuring outbound public IP addresses.
+"
 ---

 ## Introduction